Lobotomia

-Bio
+History

-Lobotomia was created in 1984, characterized by hardcore songs.
-Its original formation was Caio on vocals, Adherbal Billy Argel on guitars, Grego on drums and Alfredo on bass.
+Lobotomia was founded in 1984, characterized by hardcore and crossover thrash songs.
+Its original formation was Caio on vocals, Adherbal Billy Argel on guitars, Grego on drums, and Alfredo on bass.

-Punk movement was on the rise and places like Napalm, Carbono 14, Lira Paulistana, Madame Satã, Ácido Plástico and others were welcoming bands of this kind.
+The punk movement was on the rise and places like Napalm, Carbono 14, Lira Paulistana, Madame Satã, Ácido Plástico and others were welcoming bands of this kind.

-At the end of 1985, Lobotomia was part of the Ataque Sonoro compilation by the independent label Ataque Frontal and the change in the band's musical style is already visible on this album, in search for a new sonority and the starting fusion with other heavy sound styles.
-Along with the bands Cólera, Garotos Podres, Ratos de Porão, Armagedom, Vírus 27, Grinders, Desordeiros and Auschwitz.
+At the end of 1985, Lobotomia was part of the Ataque Sonoro compilation by the independent label Ataque Frontal and the change to the band's musical style was already visible on this album, in search for a new sonority and the starting fusion with other heavy sound styles.
+Along with the bands Cólera, Garotos Podres, Ratos de Porão, Armagedom, Vírus 27, Grinders, Desordeiros, and Auschwitz.

-In 1986, with Caio on vocals, Adherbal on guitars, Grego on drums and Zezé on bass they got ready to record what was going to be the first Brazilian “metalpunk” record, the style that later would lead to what is known today as crossover.
+In 1986, with Caio as the vocalist, Adherbal being the guitarist, Grego playing the drums and Zezé being their bassist, they got ready to record what was going to be the first Brazilian "metal punk" record, the style that later would lead to what is known today as crossover.

-The vinyl LP - Lobotomia - was recorded and produced by the band while New Face Records collaborated with pressing and distribution in 1987.
+The vinyl LP – Lobotomia – was recorded and produced by the band while New Face Records collaborated with pressing and distribution in 1987.
 This album has a characteristic metallic, dark and innovative sound that was different from everything that was heard in terms of punk in Brazil until then.
-This work includes the rerecording of Faces da Morte and also the band's classics like Só Os Mortos Não Reclamam and Indigentes do Amanhã, with lyrics by Adherbal and Caio.
+This work includes the re-recording of Faces da Morte and also the band's classics like Só Os Mortos Não Reclamam and Indigentes do Amanhã, with lyrics by Adherbal and Caio.

-This record was remarkable because even though it was a heavy and completely out of the 80's market standards, one of its songs, “Só Os Mortos Não Reclamam”, was on the regular schedule of the 89 FM radio station, which was entitled Radio Rock.
+This record was remarkable because even though it was a heavy and completely out of the 80's market standards One of its songs, "Só Os Mortos Não Reclamam", was on the regular schedule of the 89 FM radio station, which was entitled Radio Rock.
 At the time, it was inconceivable to play this musical genre on the radio, especially if the station had a more alternative profile.

 In this phase, Lobotomia went through another change.
-For the live concerts, they called Paulo, who was friends with the vocalist Caio, to take a place on the second guitar.
+For the live concerts, they called Paulo, who was friends with the vocalist Caio, to play a second guitar.
 With this formation they played many concerts in the São Paulo underground.

 In 1988, Zezé and Caio quit the band and gave room to Flavinho on bass and Guba on vocals.
 Most of the next album songs were written at this phase, with three of the lyrics being written by Guba.
 When Guba left, Markon took up the vocals, and with this formation they entered a studio in Belo Horizonte and recorded in 1989, by the label Cogumelo Discos, the LP Nada É Como Parece.
 The band's sound got more cohesive by mixing styles, sounding closer to heavy metal bands but still not being regarded as crossover.
 By the end of the recordings the band came full circle and temporarily ceased their activities after a few more concerts.